 The layer owner or portal administrator can add fields to or delete fields from layers in a hosted feature layer on the Fields page.
 The owner or administrator can also configure a display name for a field.
 By default, the display name is the same as the field name, but the layer owner or administrator can alter that to make the field name easier to read and understand for those who view the attribute table.
 For example, for a field named AVG_POP, the display name could be set to Average Population.

 For feature layers that contain multiple layers, you can work with the attributes and fields of the individual layers by first selecting the layer from the Layer drop-down menu.

 View and edit attributes

 Attribute data for a feature layer item can be viewed in the attribute table.
-Owners and administrators of a layer can delete or edit these attributes.
-If the layer is editable, data curators and members of shared access groups can edit or delete attributes.
+If the layer is a hosted feature layer, layer owners and portal administrators can delete or edit these attributes.
+If the hosted feature layer is editable, data curators and members of shared access groups can edit or delete attributes.
 Do any of the following to view or edit attributes:

 - To make it easier to view attribute data, sort the attributes by clicking the column header and selecting Sort Ascending or Sort Descending.